-Lee Shulman, MD, Chief of Clinical Genetics, and his research team conduct both clinical and basic research on new approaches to prenatal diagnosis.
+Lee Shulman, MD, Professor of Clinical Genetics, and his research team conduct both clinical and basic research on new approaches to prenatal diagnosis.
 Research programs include:

 Genetic analysis of fetal cells in maternal blood

 A series of techniques are being developed to:

 - differentiate fetal cells from maternal cells

 - conduct complete chromosome analysis as well as DNA analysis for single gene mutations

 Currently, division researchers are testing a relatively new maternal serum marker to identify chromosomally abnormal pregnancies.

 Another study being developed is one to determine the safety and efficacy of amnioinfusion in pregnancies associated with oligohydramnios.
 The goal is to determine if amnioinfusion is useful in pregnancies characteristically associated with adverse outcome by providing diagnosis, therapy, and genetic counseling concerning etiology and recurrent risks.